ctfs/resources/EXAMPLE.md

 Here you can go into a little more depth about how the technology works and is used.
 Some topics like public key cryptography, a complex and very math-based subject, can provide a simple overview of the technology and reference [more in-depth learning materials](https://developer.mozilla.org/en-US/docs/Introduction_to_Public-Key_Cryptography).

-At this point you might want to give an every-day example of the topic and how it works:
+At this point you might want to give an every-day example of the topic and how it works, providing `code snippets`, links, and/or exercises for the reader to complete.

-###Example

-Here you can provide `code snippets`, links, and/or exercises for the reader to complete.
 Usually generic and not very CTF-oriented.

 ##Detecting